kevineye/docker-airplay-to-bluetooth/README.md

 AirPlay music to a Bluetooth speaker.
-Uses shairport-sync so music played to multiple speakers (such as with iTunes or [forked-daapd](https://hub.docker.com/r/kevineye/shairport-sync/)) should stay in sync.
+Uses shairport-sync so music played to multiple speakers (such as with iTunes or [forked-daapd](https://hub.docker.com/r/kevineye/shairport-sync/)).

 [![](https://images.microbadger.com/badges/image/kevineye/airplay-to-bluetooth.svg)](https://microbadger.com/images/kevineye/airplay-to-bluetooth "Get your own image badge on microbadger.com")